Equivariant stable sheaves and toric GIT: Equivariant reflexive sheaves on toric varieties

-for all proper faces $Q\prec P$, while $\Gamma(U_{\sigma_P},\cE)=E\otimes \mathbb{C}[M]$. \begin{remark} The conditions for a family of filtrations to define a locally-free sheaf are determined in \cite{Kl}. \end{remark} The morphisms of families of filtrations are defined by: \begin{definition} A morphism between two families of filtrations $\E_1=\lbrace (E_1^F(i))\subseteq E_1, F\prec P, i\in \Z\rbrace$ and $\E_2=\lbrace (E_2^F(i))\subset E_2,F\prec P, i\in \Z\rbrace$ is a linear map $\phi : E_1 \to E_2$ preserving the filtrations, that is such that for all $F$ and all $i$, $\phi(E_1^F(i)) \subset E_2^F(i)$. \end{definition} For a toric variety $Z$, and an ample polytope $P_Z$, we denote by: \begin{enumerate} \item[i)] $\Ref^T(Z)$ the category of torus-equivariant reflexive sheaves on $Z$, \item[ii)] $\Filt(P_Z)$ the category of families of filtrations associated to $P_Z$. \end{enumerate} From Klyachko and Perling \cite{Kl,perl}, we obtain the following: \begin{theorem}[\cite{Kl,perl}] The functor $\fK$ induces an equivalence of categories between the category $\Filt(P)$ and the category $\Ref^T(X)$. \end{theorem} As the category of filtrations on a given finite dimensional vector space is abelian, we have: \begin{corollary} The category $\Ref^T(X)$ of reflexive equivariant sheaves on $X$ is an abelian category. \end{corollary} We will need the combinatorial characterizations of equivariant reflexive subsheaves and of equivariant rank $1$ reflexive sheaves.
-Let $\cE=\fK(\E)$ be an equivariant reflexive sheaf on $X$, given by a family of filtrations $\E=\lbrace (E^F(i))\subset E, F\prec P, i\in\Z\rbrace$.
+For a toric variety $Z$, and an ample polytope $P_Z$, we denote by: \begin{enumerate} \item[i)] $\Ref^T(Z)$ the category of equivariant reflexive sheaves on $Z$, \item[ii)] $\Filt(P_Z)$ the category of families of filtrations associated to $P_Z$. \end{enumerate} From Klyachko and Perling \cite{Kl,perl}, we obtain the following: \begin{theorem}{\rm \cite{Kl,perl}} The functor $\fK$ induces an equivalence of categories between the category $\Filt(P)$ and the category $\Ref^T(X)$. \end{theorem} As the category of filtrations on a given finite dimensional vector space is abelian, we have: \begin{corollary} The category $\Ref^T(X)$ of equivariant reflexive sheaves on $X$ is an abelian category. \end{corollary} We will need the combinatorial characterizations of equivariant reflexive saturated subsheaves and of equivariant rank $1$ reflexive sheaves.
+Let $\cE=\fK(\E)$ be an equivariant reflexive sheaf on $X$, given by a family of filtrations $\E=\lbrace (E^F(i))\subset E: F\prec P, i\in\Z\rbrace$.
 For any vector subspace $W\subset E$, define a family of filtrations $\E\cap W$ by